Ora (currency): History

 The idea of the Ora originated in 2002, when Professor Johan van Zyl argued that a community that intended to empower itself should have access to as many instruments as possible, including its own currency.
 The first notes issued in April 2004 to provide an internal currency for Orania as part of its goal to create an independent Afrikaner state known as a Volkstaat.
 Before its launch, the South African Reserve Bank cautioned that all items produced could not resemble Rand notes, under South African law.

 It is printed in denominations of 10, 20, 50, 100 and 200 Ora.
 The 10 Ora note depicts Afrikaner history, the 20 Ora notes Afrikaner art; the 50 Ora notes Afrikaner culture; and the 100 Ora note Orania itself.
 Each note also advertises a local business.

 To encourage its use, some stores in Orania offer a 5% discount for items purchased in Ora.
 The local banking institution, the Orania Spaar- en Kredietkoöperatief, is in charge of the initiative.
 Rands can be exchanged at this bank for Ora at par.
 The bank profits from this due to gaining interest on the Rand obtained.
 The initiative is not supported by the South African Reserve Bank.

 The use of the Ora as a payment method also has the effect of discouraging theft, as it can only be used within Orania.
-About R400,000 to R580,000 worth of Oras were in circulation by 2011.
+About R400,000 to R580,000 worth of Ora were in circulation by 2011.
 New notes are printed every three years to replace the ones worn out by use.